Machu Picchu + Cusco Packing List

 I have really honed my packing skills, and my very best piece of advice is not to over-buy prior to your trip.
 Carefully go through what you already own, and borrow or purchase the few essential pieces you don’t have.
 Also keep in mind that you will undoubtedly want to return home with a souvenier from your travels – and what better than a traditional poncho, knitted hat or cozy scarf?
 Something that will be useful for you on your trip, and also can double as a keepsake.
 Win-Win. 😉

-This list was devised for the 7 day yoga retreat I led to Machu Picchu + Cusco in fall of 2018
+This list was devised for the 7 day yoga retreat I led to Peru in fall of 2018

 - Passport (with photocopies)